How to Build a Finance Team and Hire for High-Growth Startups

 There are three things you need to think about when you’re building a strategic finance function from the ground up—people, systems automation, and communication with the business about financial data.

 These aren’t exactly steps to building your finance team.
-But if you prioritize them roughly in the order listed, you’ll be able to lay the groundwork for a lean finance function that scales.
+But if you prioritize them roughly in the order listed, you’ll be able to lay the groundwork for a lean, modern finance function that scales.

 1. People with a Strategic Focus

-If the goal is to set finance up to provide strategic value to the business as it scales, you need to hire someone with a financial planning and analysis (FP&A) focus early.
+If the goal is to set finance up to provide strategic value to the business as it scales, you need to hire someone with an FP&A focus early.
 Accounting is just as important.
 But you likely already have accounting tools and processes in place to organize financial data from that perspective.
 More often, startups are missing the forward-thinking finance professional that focuses on answering strategic business questions.

 Generalists with a mind for FP&A won’t just make sure the numbers are in order.
 They’ll dig deeper to understand if the data that accounting teams track needs to evolve to support the business.
 Looking at finance through the FP&A lens helps you make sure you’re capturing the right details at the right granularity to maximize your team’s strategic value.